ZZQ-sanmenxia/kiout/README.md

 and run the script.

-Note that you still need a working python environment with numpy installed.
+Note that you still need a working python environment with numpy and [pykalman](http://pykalman.github.com) installed.
 You should obtain something like the following results for the 'DETRAC-Train' set:

-##### DETRAC-Train Results with EB Detector
+### DETRAC-Train Results with EB Detector
 | Tracker | Frames | PR-MT | PR-PT  | PR-ML | PR-FP   | PR-FN   | PR-IDs| PR-FM | PR-MOTA | PR-MOTP | PR-MOTAL |
 | -------- | ----- | ----- | ------ | ----- | ------- | ------- | ----- | ----- | ------- | ------- | -------- |
 | IOU | All        |32.34  |12.88   |20.93  |7958.82  |163739.85|4129.40|4221.89|35.77    |40.81    |36.48     |